This information is for people getting Universal Credit or Housing Benefit.

 Universal Credit

-£85.73 is deducted from your Universal Credit housing costs for each non-dependent adult living in your home.
-It is called a ‘non-dependent deduction.’
+A set amount of £93.02 is deducted from your Universal Credit housing costs for each non-dependant adult living in your home.
+It is called a ‘non-dependant deduction.’

 You are exempt from this deduction if any of your non-dependants:

-• are responsible for a child under the age of 5
+- are responsible for a child under the age of five

 You are exempt from this deduction if you or your partner: